 - The rear window serves as an alternate exit. - To remove rear window, pull the ring and push out the glass.

 19) AIR CONDITIONER FILTER (item 24)

-This label is positioned on the air conditioner cover.
+This label is positioned on the front left side of the seat base.

 Periodic and proper inspection, cleaning and change of filter prolong air conditioner life and maintain good performance.